The top five building blunders revealed, and how to avoid them

 - Fitted windows and doors – 3,879 cases: Citizens Advice helped one person who had their windows boarded up for 11 weeks after hiring a builder to fit an extension.

 - Plumbers – 3,210 cases: problems include someone who had waste water pouring down their walls due to an incorrectly installed pipe.
+Many homeowners may also need sewer line repair services when signs of a sewage backup or sewer damage become apparent.

 - Driveways, patios and decking – 3,116: one person contacted the charity when their patio started to sink a year after installation, blocking a drain.